20 Types of Caterpillars in Texas

 Cabbageworms are in the caterpillar stage of a gray-green-brown moth and are part of the more prominent family Geometridae.

-They can be found in North America east of the Rocky Mountains, including Canada and Mexico.
+They can be found in North America, east of the Rocky Mountains, Canada, and Mexico.
 Cabbageworms feed on cabbage, broccoli, cauliflower, lettuce, and related plants.

 The term cabbage worm is also sometimes used to describe cabbage worms.
 Cabbage worms are not known to fly far from their food sources, usually within 500 feet or less from where they hatched.

-They pupate during late summer to early fall and emerge as moths around August or September when the nights start to get cooler.
+They pupate from late summer to early fall and emerge as moths around August or September when the nights get cooler.

 3. Viceroy Caterpillar